kmik/LAS.utils/README.md

     point detection.
-In short, the tool does not take the lowest point within the -axGrid, but rather computes a smaller grid within the -axGrid and only accepts points areas where standard deviation of points is in acceptable range.
+In short, the tool does not take the lowest point within the -axGrid, but rather computes a smaller grid within the -axGrid and only accepts points areas where standard deviation of point heights is in acceptable range.
     This only affects the detection of seed points and has no effect on the following densification of the surface.